 How To Stay Away From Forex Pyramid Schemes As A Beginner?

 It’s fairly simple to stay away from any pyramid scheme, once you know what to look for.
-It’s worth pointing out that you don’t need to pay anything tolearn forex.
-However, you do need to read a huge amount of information.
-If someone is promising you any form of ‘easy’ money, run away!
+It’s worth pointing out that you don’t need to pay anything to Opens in a new tab.

 The overwhelming majority of successful forex traders are busy trading, not selling anything.
 You have to be extremely cautious of ‘traders’ that sell courses, mentorships or these recruiting style projects that are ripping through the industry.
 This is even more obvious when traders are claiming to make $40,000 per trade – but they want $100 from your for mentorship?
 Really?